rhv1501/BlogApp/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## Available Scripts

+This project includes the following pnpm scripts:

+- `pnpm dev` - Start the development server with Turbopack
+- `pnpm build` - Build the application for production
+- `pnpm start` - Start the production server
+- `pnpm lint` - Run ESLint to check for code issues

+## Package Management with pnpm

+- `pnpm add <package>` - Add a new dependency
+- `pnpm add -D <package>` - Add a new dev dependency
+- `pnpm remove <package>` - Remove a dependency
+- `pnpm update` - Update all dependencies

 ## Deploy on Vercel